-Heart Disease Facts & How to Lower Your Risk for Heart Disease
+How to Reduce Your Risk for Heart Disease

-Heart disease facts reveal just how pervasive cardiovascular disease is among males over 35.
-More than one in three men suffer from cardiovascular disease1 (CVD).
-In addition:
+- More than one in three men suffer from cardiovascular disease (CVD).

 Heart Disease Risk Factors